 On screen captions can be in the language you are speaking or translated into another language.
-This ca help individuals that may be deaf or hard of hearing or if the audience are more familiar with another language.
-Accessibility Tools Here are few links to some short videos about how to use some of the built-in accessibility tools.
-Word:
+This can help individuals that may be deaf or hard of hearing, have attention issues, or if the audience is more familiar with another language.